yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 ## When you should use a side cache?

 A side cache is very useful when:
 - The total amount of data stored in the database (or any other external data source) is relatively much higher than the amount of data stored in-memory.
-In such a case, you should be running in {{LRU}} cache policy mode.
+In such a case, you should be running in `LRU` cache policy mode.
 - The original data model of the data within the database (or any other external data source) is very different than the data model of the objects in-memory.
 In such a case the built-in [External Data Source] may not work well, but customized mapping logic should be implemented at the client application side to load data from the database and push it into the cache.

 # Client Cache